 Telescope and Site is a subsystem of the Rubin Observatory which includes the telescope itself, as well as the buildings and facilities needed to support the operations and maintenance of Rubin Observatory.

-Light gathered by the telescope is funneled through a unique three-mirror, three-lens optical assembly to the world’s largest CCD camera.
-The telescope’s guiding system ensures that it remains locked on a star field with pinpoint accuracy for the necessary exposure times.
-In addition, the telescope's active optics system allows to change the shape of the different mirrors to constantly improve the image quality.
+The Rubin Observatory Simonyi Survey Telescope features a unique three-mirror, three-lens optical assembly and the world’s largest CCD camera.
+The telescope’s movement is powered by magnet motors, ensuring fast, smooth, and quiet slewing from one observation field to the next.
+The telescope's active optics system allows us to change the shape of the different mirrors in order to constantly improve image quality.
 Light baffles, wind protection, and thermal controls with natural ventilation and daytime cooling mitigate environmental issues such as ambient light, wind, and large variations in temperature, which can all affect image quality.

-The LSST telescope and facility are designed to be highly automated, requiring little human intervention.
-During observing, the telescope will be controlled by a sophisticated LSST observatory scheduler, while an operator will always be on duty at the summit and researchers can monitor progress in real-time at any remote operation center.
-Limited summit staff will also be available to ensure safe operation and troubleshoot as needed.
+The Rubin Observatory telescope and facility are designed to be highly automated, requiring little human intervention.
+During observing, the telescope will be controlled by a sophisticated observatory software scheduler, while an operator will always be on duty at the summit.
+Researchers can also monitor progress in real time at any remote operation center.
+Limited summit staff will be available to ensure safe operation, and to troubleshoot as needed.

 For up-to-date information on construction progress, follow us on social media and read the news posts on our website home page.